-Figure 2.4 - Context menu of nodes in the workflow explorer
+Figure 2.5 - Context menu of nodes in the workflow explorer

-- Analyses: Add a new analysis to the first output of the node, if the node is not a visualization.
-If you want to add an analysis to another output than the first, activate the context-menu directly on the little arrow icon of the output.
-If the node is a visualization, add a new analysis to the same output of the previous node, that this node is currently attached to, and add the new analysis to the window that displays the current node. - Visualizations: Add a new Visualization to the first output of the node, if the node is not a visualization.
-If you want to add a visualization to another output than the first, activate the context-menu directly on the little arrow icon of the output.
-If the node is a visualization, add a new visualization to the same output of the previous node, that this node is currently attached to, and add the new visualization to the window that displays the current node. - Duplicate Marking: Create a copy of the marking created by this node, and store the copy in the "Markings" column.
-This option is only available for nodes that output a marking. - Set as Current Marking: Set the current marking to be the same as the marking output by this node.
-This option is only available for nodes that output a marking and are not the current marking node. - Add to Window: Add settings and visualization of this node to another window.
+Duplicate Marking: Create a copy of the marking created by this node, and store the copy in the "Markings" column.
+This option is only available for nodes that output a marking.

+Set as Current Marking: Set the current marking to be the same as the marking output by this node.
+This option is only available for nodes that output a marking and are not the current marking node.

+Add to Window: Add settings and visualization of this node to another window.
 This option is only available for analyses and visualizations, and only windows of other nodes displaying the same data can be selected.
 By using this option it is possible to couple different visualizations, e.g. a line graph and a parallel scan path.

-- Display in Separate Window: Display the settings and visualization of this node in a separate window.
-This option is only available if the node is displayed in a window containing more than one node. - Rename: Rename the node. - Input: A submenu for the input of the node.
-Note that in cases where the node has several inputs, several such submenus will exist, one for each input, and with the same name as the respective input. - Export Selected Items to File(s): Export all the data that is currently selected in the Input Selection to one or several files.
+Display in Separate Window: Display the settings and visualization of this node in a separate window.
+This option is only available if the node is displayed in a window containing more than one node.

+Rename: Rename the node.

+Input: A submenu for the input of the node.
+Note that in cases where the node has several inputs, several such submenus will exist, one for each input, and with the same name as the respective input.

+Export Selected Items to File(s): Export all the data that is currently selected in the Input Selection to one or several files.
 This allows the precise selection of the data you want to export.
-If you want to export all data, it might be advisable to use the export command on the output of the predecessor node. - Copy Selected Items to New Data Node: Copy all the data that is currently selected in the Input Selection to a new data node. - Output: A submenu for the output of the node.
-In cases where the node has several outputs, several such submenus will exist, one for each output. - Export to File(s): Export all data on this node's output to one or several files. - Copy to New Data Node: Copy all the data on this node's output to a new data node.
+If you want to export all data, it might be advisable to use the export command on the output of the predecessor node.

+Copy Selected Items to New Data Node: Copy all the data that is currently selected in the Input Selection to a new data node.

+Output: A submenu for the output of the node.
+In cases where the node has several outputs, several such submenus will exist, one for each output.

+Export to File(s): Export all data on this node's output to one or several files.

+Copy to New Data Node: Copy all the data on this node's output to a new data node.